We use cookies to give you the best online experience. Please let us know if you agree to these cookies.

 A Bachelor of Engineering (BEng) degree in Chemical Engineering in the UK is a 3-4 year undergraduate course which typically covers topics such as chemical thermodynamics, fluid mechanics, heat transfer, mass transfer, reaction engineering, process design, and process control.

-Students will have the opportunity to conduct laboratory experiments, which will help you to understand and apply the theory covered in your lectures, and work on design projects that will challenge you to apply the theory and knowledge you have gained in your course.
+Students will have the opportunity to conduct laboratory experiments, which will help you to understand and apply the theory covered in their lectures, and work on design projects that will challenge you to apply the theory and knowledge you have gained in their course.
 Many BEng chemical engineering degrees offer an industrial placement year, where you can gain practical experience by working for a company in the chemical engineering industry.

 Master’s in Chemical Engineering